richelbilderbeek/intro_r_course/docs/reflections/20251003/README.md

 This may be explained by this session being optional: it seems most experienced R users have skipped it, except for one.

+Due to the group being slower, I could not even discuss the most basic of things.
+Due to this, the end was rushed :-/